simonambridge/NuoDB-Kafka-SparkStreaming/README.md

 ## Step 2: Clone the NCFP repository

-The first step is to clone this repo to a directory on the machine where you have previously installed NuoDB as described above:
+The first step is to clone this repo to a directory on the machine where you have previously installed NuoDB in Step 1:
 ```
 $ git clone https://github.com/simonambridge/NCFP
 ```